-Since the EDAT report was released, Harvard's property tax rate has increased 28.89% and still remains a single tax rate for both residential and commercial property.
+Since the EDAT report was released, Harvard's property tax rate has increased 28.89% and in 2021 has become a split tax rate for commercial and industrial property.

 EDAT researched alternate assessing methods for commercial property.
 Their recommendation was to shift to a straight commercial income basis of commercial taxation.
 However, they noted that it would require a new software program to implement and the current (at the time) commercial revenues did not justify the expense.